 Three impediments in particular work against agile adoption in most organizations.
 By addressing architectural rigidity, closing talent gaps, and adopting a product mindset, leaders and organizations can realize agile’s power in delivering business value.

 Now that companies have replaced rigid hierarchies with flatter, more fluid structures to promote agile ways of working, they have also made it harder for employees to chart a path for growth and advancement.
 This challenge is also a concern for employers, who must — for the sake of engagement and retention — show high performers how they can progress within the organization.
 Analytics can help highlight opportunities for getting ahead.

 Until recently, IBM’s performance management system followed a traditional approach that revolved around yearlong cycles, ratings, and annual reviews.
-After recognizing that the model was holding back the organization, IBM reimagined PM with a model that favors speed and innovation and cultivates a high-performance culture.
+This case study explores how, after recognizing that the model was holding back the organization, IBM reimagined its performance management system with a model that favors speed and innovation and cultivates a high-performance culture.

 - Research Feature

 Volatility in an industry should concern not only the companies within it but also the people who work for them.
 To stay ahead of developments that may disrupt your professional life, you must make two evidence-based diagnoses: How volatile is your industry?
 And what explains the volatility?
 The answers will equip you to disrupt your own career preemptively.